-Visiting Georgia?
-You have found my personal notes and travel tips, such as the best time to visit Georgia and miscellaneous facts which I obtain from a variety of sources such as first hand observations, personal conversations, magazines, newspapers, websites, books and so forth.
+The best time to visit Georgia and other travel tips.
+I obtain these travel ideas from a variety of sources such as first hand observations while visiting, personal conversations with locals or others, magazines, newspapers, websites, books and so forth.
+Enjoy!

 Georgia, a country straddling between Asia and Europe, contains mountains and beach (on the Black Sea).
 Generally you are better off exploring the interior and the higher elevations for the landscape and hiking.
 The beaches are not its strong point.
 Some people look into combining a trip to Georgia with a trip to Armenia and/or Azerbaijan while in the region.